grpc/proposal/A60-xds-stateful-session-affinity-weighted-clusters.md

 The [A55 Rationale section][A55_Rationale] explains the rationale for why stateful session affinity is important in certain use-cases.
-Users do not want to see session affinity broken when traffic splitting with multiple clusters is used.
+Users do not want to see session affinity broken when traffic splitting is used with multiple clusters.
 This feature enables the combination to work.

 ## Implementation